Getting Started with FME Form: Working with Spatial Data

 2. Add an OGC GeoPackage Reader

-Since this dataset has multiple tables, you will be prompted to Select Feature Types (Table).
-We need both tables, click OK; both tables should be selected by default.
+Since this dataset has multiple tables, a Select Feature Types (Table) window will open.
+Both tables should be selected by default; if not, select both.
+Click OK.

-The Navigator is where readers can be found.
-The A) reader represents the dataset as a whole, such as the entire City.gpkg dataset.
-The B) reader feature types represent each part of the dataset, in this case, the parks and trash_container layers.
+b) The feature types represent each part of the dataset, in this case, the parks and trash_container layers.

 3. Add a Transformer

-Transformers are the building blocks within a workspace to manipulate data, and each has a specific function.
-We will use a SpatialFilter transformer to filter the trash_containers to only the containers that intersect a park.
+Transformers are the building blocks of a workspace for manipulating data, and each has a specific function.
+You can add a transformer in multiple ways, similar to readers:

-To access the data from within the transformer, it needs to be connected to the workflow.
-Click and drag from the arrow on the parks reader feature type to the red arrow of the Filter input port on the SpatialFilter transformer.
+The data and the transformer need to be connected to access the data from within the transformer.
+Click and drag from the arrow on the parks reader feature type to the red arrow of the SpatialFilter transformer.
 This connection line sends data from the feature type into the transformer for processing.

 Next, connect the trash_container reader feature type to the Candidate input port on the SpatialFilter.